yuqwang1/ActiveDocument/Desktop/ActiveDocument/README.md

 # ActiveDocument

 ActiveDocument is an object-relational mapping library written in Ruby and inspired by Active Record.
-My library utilizes object-oriented design and metaprogramming to abstract SQL queries and extend Object classes, which optimize the access speed to database.
+My library utilizes object-oriented design and metaprogramming to abstract SQL queries and extend Object classes optimizes access speed.

 # Resources